 #9 Engine knocking

-If your engine is making a knocking noise and that noise increases with RPM, it could indicate an expensive problem.
-If the noise is deep, it could be a sign of a bad rod bearing.
-Rod bearings are components of the engine that turn the crankshaft.
-Rod bearings are difficult for mechanics to access and are expensive to replace.
+If the engine is making an increasing knocking noise with RPM, this could be an expensive problem to have.
+If it’s a deep noise it could be a bad rod bearing.
+Rod bearings are engine components that turn the crankshaft.
+They are difficult for us to access and very expensive to replace.
 The problem could also involve a spun bearing, which will require extensive repair work to resolve.
 Lighter knocking sounds may indicate a problem with your valves, which are less expensive to repair.

 #10 Crunching noise

 If your vehicle makes a crunching noise while it shifts gears, it’s highly likely that you have a problem with your transmission.
-Your vehicle’s transmission is vital to its operation.
-The transmission consists of a series of gears and other components and ensures the correct amount of power goes to your wheels.
-When your transmission is malfunctioning, your vehicle can lose its fuel economy or even become inoperable.
+The transmission is vital for the vehicle’s operation.
+It consists of a series of gears ensuring the correct amount of power going to your wheels.
+When the transmission doesn’t work properly, then your car will lose its fuel economy and could even become inoperable.
 The sooner you address this problem, the better, because, if left unresolved, it could cause your entire transmission to require replacement—an expensive job.